 - You generally don't need to file Medicare claims.
-The law requires providers (like doctors, hospitals, skilled nursing facilities, and home health agencies) and suppliers to file your claims for the covered services and supplies you get.
+The law requires providers and suppliers to file your claims for the covered services and supplies you get.
+Providers include doctors, hospitals, skilled nursing facilities, and home health agencies.

 Factors that affect Original Medicare out-of-pocket costs